Taxable Fringe Benefits

-CSUF has implemented taxable fringe benefits as mandated by Federal taxing guidelines, via the Chancellor's Office Technical Letter .
-The only qualified transportation fringe benefit that is not taxed is transit and vanpooling.
-Employees who commute by rail, bus or vanpool can receive financial benefits up to $120 maximum per month.
+CSUF reporting of transportation fringe benefits is mandated by Federal taxing guidelines via the CSU Chancellor's Office Technical Letter .
+The only qualified transportation fringe benefits that are not taxed are transit, rail, and vanpool.

 If I earn 20 commuter reward dollars, after taxes, how much will I actually receive?

-After the $20 is posted on to your account, a report is sent to the State Controller's Office via payroll.
-The appropriate taxes will then be deducted on your following payroll check.
+After the $20 commuter reward dollars is posted on to your account, a report is sent to the State Controller's Office via payroll.
+The appropriate taxes will then be deducted on your following payroll check for amount posted.
 See the below estimates: